 Alfaport Voka is the platform of and for companies and professional associations from the Port of Antwerp within Voka (Chamber of Commerce Antwerp–Waasland).
 It is the umbrella association of five professional associations in the Port of Antwerp: ABAS (stevedoring companies), ASF (Antwerp Shipping Federation; shipping agencies), Forward Belgium (freight forwarders), RBSA (Royal Belgian Shipowners Association), and KVBG (goods handlers).
-Contrary to Deltalinqs, industrial firms in the port are not represented in Antwerp’s umbrella association.
+Unlike Deltalinqs, industrial firms in the port are not represented in Antwerp’s umbrella association.
 The large chemical and petrochemical companies in the port are members of Essenscia, the Belgian sector federation of the chemical industry and life sciences.
-Alfaport Voka strives for an accessible, facilitating, cost-competitive, and sustainable Port of Antwerp with a view to a sustainable anchoring of employment and added value in the port.
+Alfaport Voka strives for an accessible, facilitative, cost-competitive, and sustainable Port of Antwerp with a view to a sustainable anchoring of employment and added value in the port.

 Next to providing advice and opinions on operational issues and promoting cooperation and exchanges between firms, both umbrella associations also lobby at the national and European policy levels.